Configuring a PHN Portal Device with Your Router

 • Guest Data Collection: Capture guest email addresses to build your direct booking database

-• Personalized Sign-In Experience: Create a branded portal page that matches your property
+• Personalized Sign-In Experience: Create a branded portal page that greets guests by name

 • Automatic Device Recognition: Phones and tablets prompt for sign-in, while other devices connect seamlessly